-So, one day, I was reading a book and it got me thinking: there’s no-one else reviewing books online in snooker.
+I was reading a book, and it got me thinking: there’s no-one else reviewing books online in snooker.

-I looked around and simply couldn’t find decent reviews anywhere – other than the PR news in the papers.
-Originally, SnookerZone had started reviewing tips and training aids and thought, why not books?
+I looked around and couldn’t find any decent reviews anywhere – other than the PR news in the papers.
+Originally, SnookerZone had reviewed tips and training aids and thought, why not books?

 So, I got around to starting to review a few books.

 [bctt tweet=”If you’re new to the game and love reading a good book, then at SnookerZone, we’ve got you sorted with an array of books we’ve reviewed that keep you entertained, educated, and informed. ” username=”@chrisgaynor2″]